andreasdominik/Susi/docs/src/pages/components.md

 cloud service may be necessary for a period of transition, until locally installed and *open* software is available.

+Nevertheless, the Susi distribution includes the possibility to use a trained Snips ASR.

 #### Google Cloud STT
 The Google Cloud connector is configured by default in Susi, because of the